 Our Advisor addresses climate risk by evaluating climate change scenarios and adapting its acquisition and portfolio review processes to address climate change vulnerabilities resulting from potential future climate scenarios.
 Physical and transition risks that may result from climate change could have a material adverse effect on our properties, operations and business.
-Our role in assessing and managing these climate-related risks and initiatives is spread across multiple teams in the organization, including executive leadership and the sustainability, acquisitions, risk management, asset management, legal and compliance and research departments.
+Our role in assessing and managing these climate-related risks and initiatives is spread across multiple teams within our Advisor, including executive leadership and the Sustainability Committee, acquisitions, risk management, asset management, legal and compliance and research departments.

 In 2018, we became the first NAV REIT to submit to Global Real Estate Sustainability Benchmark ("GRESB"), a leading global provider of real estate environmental, social and governance benchmarking and performance assessments.
-For 2022, we achieved a 3-star out of 5-star GRESB rating.
-Also in 2022, our properties achieved 12 BREEAM In-Use Certifications, five ENERGY STAR Certifications and 31 WELL Health Safety Ratings.
-We conducted energy efficiency or net zero carbon audits to identify efficiency opportunities at three of our properties and are evaluating several properties for installation of solar and electric vehicle chargers.
-Our Advisor is committed to reduce the landlord-controlled operational carbon emissions of our portfolio of directly-managed properties to net zero by the year 2050, including a 50% reduction by 2030.
+For 2023, we achieved a 3-star out of 5-star GRESB rating, with a score of 79 out of 100.
+Also in 2023, our properties achieved 18 BREEAM In-Use Certifications, 12 ENERGY STAR Certifications, six Leadership in Energy and Environmental Design certifications and 32 WELL Health Safety Ratings - totaling 51% of our portfolio's square footage with at least one certification.
+We conducted energy efficiency or net zero carbon audits to identify efficiency opportunities at 11 of our properties.
+The Tremont and The Huntington solar project is under construction and will generate an estimated \$35 per year in revenue and we are evaluating additional properties for installation of solar.
+We have installed electric vehicle chargers at nine properties to date with more planned in the future.
+We also engage with our property managers around sustainability on an ongoing basis, including through training programs and providing opportunities for recognition.

+Our Advisor is committed to seek to reduce the landlord-controlled operational carbon emissions of our portfolio of directly-managed core properties to net zero by the year 2050, including a 50% reduction by 2030 subject to its fiduciary duty to investors, from a 2019 baseline .
 In line with this, our Advisor is a signatory to the UN's net Zero Asset Managers Initiative, ULI Greenprint's Net Zero Goal and the US DOE's Better Climate Challenge.
+Through our sustainability objectives, we are actively pursuing opportunities to promote resource effciency at our properties, while enhancing risk-adjusted financial performance.